 Want more paddling info?
 Check out 9 BEST Routes for Canoeing and Kayaking in Halifax!

-2 – Get out surfing on the Eastern Shore
+2 – Get out and surf on the Eastern Shore

 Get out and enjoy one of Halifax’s best features – our fantastic surf conditions, especially at Lawrencetown Beach and Martinique Beach on the Eastern Shore.